Global Entry Frequently Asked Questions

 If you register your vehicle in SENTRI as part of your initial Global Entry application, there is no fee.
 If you wish to register your vehicle after your initial application, you must pay a $42 registration fee for a CBP vehicle inspection at a SENTRI enrollment center.

 No, when you use the Global Entry kiosk, you will need to use your passport or U.S. Lawful Permanent Resident card.
-The Global Entry cards do not work when entering the U.S. by air through the Global Entry kiosks.
+The Global Entry cards do not work when entering the United States by air through the Global Entry kiosks.

 No, when you use the Global Entry kiosk, you will need to use your passport or U.S. Lawful Permanent Resident card.
 The SENTRI cards do not work when entering the U.S. by air through the Global Entry kiosks.